 - Languages Curriculum Overview – 2022/23

 Physical Education (PE)

-At Paget Primary School, we offer a high-quality physical education curriculum to inspire all pupils to succeed and excel in competitive sport and physically demanding-activities.
-This gives the confidence to ensure a wider participation in the community through interschool competitions.
+At Paget Primary School, we offer a high-quality, physical education curriculum to inspire all pupils to succeed and excel in competitive sport and physically demanding-activities.
+This gives the confidence to ensure a wider participation in the community through inter-school and inter-house competitions.
 We go above and beyond to offer a wide range of clubs covering a variety of sporting activities for all groups of children within the school.
-All of this is driven by enthusiastic staff who push values through sport such as: being supportive, teamwork and respect.
+All of this is driven by enthusiastic staff who push values through sport such as: self-belief, teamwork and respect.